 Another way to find discount insurance rates is to shop with a specific discount program in mind.
 This can be a military-related discount for active duty and veterans, or could even be related to your vehicle’s safety or anti-theft features.
 We also have an entire story on the tens of thousands of discount programs available, based on memberships, military service, and other associations.
 Some of the more common meaningful discounts relate to low mileage driving, bundling with your home owner’s policy, and carrying high deductibles.
 Students take note: Many insurers will offer good students a discount.
 Parents take note: If your kid is at college more than 100 miles away you may see big savings.

 Getting caught without insurance in Georgia is a bad look.
-The first offense results in a 30-day grace period to provide proof of insurance to the state.
+The first offense results in a 30-day grace period to provide proof of insurance to the state, which is pretty lenient, compared to a lot of other states that would tow your car off the side of the road on the spot.
 If the insurance information is received during that period and there has been no lapse in coverage, you won’t owe the state anything else.
 If there has been a lapse, you’ll be on the hook for up to $185, depending on other factors surrounding the offense.
 If you don’t provide any proof of insurance to the state, you’ll be issued a notice of pending suspension, which just means that if you can’t provide proof of insurance your vehicle’s registration will be suspended at the end of a second 30-day period.